scanner-research/scanner/docs/from_source.rst

    bash ./deps.sh

 This script will query you for each major dependency and install those that are not already installed.
 By default, it will install the dependencies to a local directory inside the scanner repo (it will not install system-wide).

+.. note:
+   Make sure to follow the directions after `deps.sh finishes that tell you to add entries to your PATH, LD_LIBRARY_PATH, and PYTHONPATH

 Build Scanner
 ~~~~~~~~~~~~~